Frequently Asked Questions (English)

 Q: I recently replaced a vehicle, and still got a bill on the old vehicle.
 Do I have to pay it?

 A: Yes.
 If you replaced one vehicle with another, and used the same license plates, you will receive a pro-rated Supplemental motor vehicle tax bill in January for the new vehicle.
 You will receive a credit on the supplemental bill for the amount you pay now on the old vehicle.
 You will receive this credit without having to apply for it.
 However, you still must pay the entire amount due on the old vehicle.
-If you obtained new license plate for the new vehicle, you must apply for a credit.
-Contact the Assessors Office at 203-946-4800.
+If you obtained new license plates for the new vehicle, contact the Assessor's Office at 203-946-4800.

 Q: I need to register my car.
 What do I need from the Tax Collector's Office?

-A: If you owe delinquent property on any vehicle in your name, you may not renew any registrations at the Department of Motor Vehicles without paying your taxes first.
-All delinquent taxes in your name must be paid in full with cash, cashiers check or money order for an immediate clearance (stamp or release form).
-For payment made by check, clearance will be given after 10 business days.
+A: If you owe delinquent tax on any vehicle in your name, you may not renew any registrations at the Department of Motor Vehicles without paying your taxes first.
+All delinquent taxes in your name must be paid in full with cash, cashier's check or money order for an immediate clearance (stamp or release form).

 Q: I have moved.
 What is my tax jurisdiction for motor vehicles?